ibnteo/kladenets/README.md

 You can print as a single chord, or in turn, the analysis of the time you press chords allows you to reliably distinguish the style of work.

-Accord is triggered as soon as at least one button is released, and until a new button is pressed, the release of the following buttons will not work.
+A chord is triggered as soon as a single button is released, and until a new button is pressed, releasing the following buttons will not work.
 This will allow a sequence of similar chords to press fewer fingers while holding certain buttons.

 ## Keyboard layout